 Located on the shrimp’s back, just behind the head, the saddle is often visible through the shrimp’s translucent body.
 The eggs within the saddle are initially unfertilised and can be seen as small, round dots.
 Depending on the shrimp species, these eggs may appear yellow, green, or another color.

 The saddle’s role in shrimp reproduction begins when the female shrimp starts to develop eggs.
 These eggs grow within the saddle until the female is ready to reproduce.
 At this point, she undergoes a process known as molting, where she sheds her exoskeleton.
-This molting process triggers the release of pheromones that signal to male shrimpOpens in a new tab. that she is ready to mate.
+This molting process triggers the release of pheromones that signal to male shrimp that she is ready to mate.

 After mating, the female moves the eggs from the saddle to her belly.
 As the eggs pass through a special tube, they come into contact with the stored sperm from the male, resulting in fertilisation.

 The saddle is therefore a key part of the shrimp’s reproductive system, serving as the site for egg development and the starting point for the journey that the eggs take from fertilisation to hatching.
-Understanding the role of the saddle can help shrimp keepers monitor the reproductive health and activity of their shrimp, providing valuable insights into the life cycleOpens in a new tab. of these fascinating creatures.
+Understanding the role of the saddle can help shrimp keepers monitor the reproductive health and activity of their shrimp, providing valuable insights into the life cycle of these fascinating creatures.

 The Journey of Eggs from the Saddle to the Belly